 The editor’s take: This lede has everything David Grimm wants.
-“I’m looking for a few things in a lede: an attention-grabbing first sentence; a clear, concise, and user-friendly summary of the new finding; and a sense of why the average reader should care,” says Grimm, online news editor at Science and award-winning journalist.
+“I’m looking for a few things in a lede: an attention-grabbing first sentence; a clear, concise, and user-friendly summary of the new finding; and a sense of why the average reader should care,” says Grimm, online news editor at Science.

 The writer’s take: Freelancer Rachel Nuwer learned how to write ledes by working with her editors, who “can expedite the process of discovering what differentiates a mediocre lede from an exceptional one.”
 Her experience is common.
 “I’ve seen and rewritten thousands of ledes,” Grimm says.